WEC-Sim/WEC-Sim/docs_new/user/workflow.rst

      can be parsed into a ``*.h5`` data structure using :ref:`BEMIO<user-advanced-features-bemio>`, which was developed by the
      WEC-Sim team.
-   * BEMIO currently supports WAMIT, NEMOH and AQWA.
+   * BEMIO currently supports WAMIT, NEMOH, AQWA, and CAPYTAINE.

 ..
 Note::
    * **If WAMIT is used:**